realityexpander/AlamoHunt2/README.md

 - Uses collaping menu to show individual venue details
 - Properly adheres to android UI standards

-APIs & Libraries
+# APIs & Libraries
 - Picasso for async image loading
 - Lottie for animation
 - Retrofit for async endpoint loading and forming queries
   - Good example of chaining requests asynchronously
 - Handles back button and search button for virtual keyboard
--
+- Snaps the Place picker list back to proper position after navigating screens

-Refactors for version 2
+# Refactors for version 2
 - possibly use only one kind of venue object for the Foursquare data and the internal data
 - Make UI prettier
 - Add more details to individual venue details activity